 Participants will initially be screened for their suitability through initial information gathering and phone contact.
-These steps will most likely result in a group of stable, articulate participants who can suitably manage the discussion of their present and past experiences.
-Informed consent acknowledges that either the participant or the researcher may discontinue the interview process at any stage.
+These steps will most likely result in a group of stable, articulate participants who can suitably manage their present and past experiences.
+Informed consent acknowledges that either the participant or the researcher may discontinue the process at any stage.
 This option is available in case of unforeseen instability.
-If the interview process proves to be troubling for the participant, referrals for therapy will be provided.
-Confidentiality will be maintained at all times: participants will be provided with a pseudonym; transcribed and taped materials will not carry identifying information.
-No other party will be aware of the individual's possible involvement.
+If the process proves to be troubling for the participant, referrals for therapy will be provided.

+Confidentiality will be maintained at all times: participants will be provided with a pseudonym; the thesis and playbill will not carry identifying information.
 Aside from myself, no other party will have access to identifying information.